 Firepower: The ÇAKA Remotely Controlled Turret

-The ZAHA is not merely a personal carrier, it is also a fire support platform.
-FNSS developed the ÇAKA Remotely Controlled Turret (RCT) system specifically for this vehicle.
-Named after the historical Turkish naval commander Çaka Bey, this turret is:
+ZAHA is not just a personnel carrier, but also a fire support platform.
+FNSS developed the ÇAKA Remote Controlled Turret (RCT) system specifically for this vehicle.
+This turret, named after Çaka Bey, is:

 Global Competitors and ZAHA's Position